How to Use Your Smartphone as a Mouse and Keyboard in Windows 11

 1. Use Remote Mouse App

-Remote Mouse is one of the most popular apps for turning a smartphone into a wireless mouse and keyboard.
+Remote Mouse is one of the most popular apps for turning a smartphone into a wireless mouse and keyboard, allowing you to control your PC remotely through your phone.

 This app supports gestures, media keys, and basic keyboard input.